ethereum-optimism/optimism/README.md

 ...and then there's more stuff, but just that for now

+All my code is MIT license, minigeth is LGPL3

 TODO: update to picture of increasingly futuristic cannon as it starts to work